Media Frequently Asked Questions

 When was Toi Ohomai established?

-Toi Ohomai Institute of Technology was established in May 2016 as part of an amalgamation of two high performing institutions – Bay of Plenty Polytechnic in Tauranga and Waiariki Institute of Technology in Rotorua.
+Toi Ohomai Institute of Technology, as it was known then, was established in May 2016 as part of an amalgamation of two high performing institutions – Bay of Plenty Polytechnic in Tauranga and Waiariki Institute of Technology in Rotorua.
 The institutions merged to better meet the education and employment needs of the region.

 Who are the spokespeople for Toi Ohomai?